iacobDelia/SEAP-data-collection/README.md

 options:
   -h, --help            show this help message and exit
 ```
 Note that SEAP has a [limit for the number of API requests](https://e-licitatie.ro/pub/archive/news-feed/100002361) you can send.
-To avoid this, the program waits approximately 0.8 seconds between each request.
+To avoid this, the program waits approximately 0.5 seconds between each request.
 This value can be changed in main.py... at your own risk :]
 ## Data format
 The script saves the data in parquet files in batches.
 The approximate batch size can be chosen by the user using command line arguments.
+The batch size is there mainly for memory concerns and for saving incremental progress in case of a crash.
 File structure:
 ```
 SEAP_DATASET
 ├───authorities
 ├───contractors
 ├───contracts
-└───contract_awards
+├───contract_awards
+└───lots
 ```
-The data for contracts and contract_awards is further split into years because of its bigger amount.
 ## Features
 ### Contract awards
 | Feature | Data Type | Description |